dandean/react-hoc-validation/docs/manager.js.md

 ### `validate([callback])`

-Validates every registered field.
-Callback is called once all validators have completed. `validate()` is called automatically when the form is submitted.
+Called automatically when the form is submitted.
+Validates registered fields.
+The callback is executed when all validators have completed.